sirbrillig/taboo.vim/README.md

 but it is compatible with gui versions too.

+### Requirements
+* Vim 7.3+

 ### Installation

-Vim 7.3+ is required.

-Install into `.vim/plugin/taboo.vim` or better, use Pathogen.
+You can either extract the content of the folder into the `$HOME/.vim` directory or use plugin managers such as Vundle or Pathogen.

 **NOTE**: tabs look different in terminal vim than in gui versions.
 If you wish having terminal style tabs even in gui versions you have to add the following